sharat87/prestige/README.markdown

 ## Under the Hood

-While Prestige is currently beta, and it does break occasionally, I use Prestige all day, every day at my job, and its fairly stable in that.
-When I find something lacking/breaking, I tend to either immediately fix it (if it's a small thing) or defer it to a weekend.

 Prestige exists thanks to the work of the following open source projects (not exhaustive, thanks to all those who weren't listed here, but still were just as helpful):